NIH-NLM/oadr-autoantibody/README.md

 | Convolutional network with autoencoder pretraining | Non-linear, two-stage training: unsupervised feature learning then a small supervised head | no (latent layers) |

 ¹ **Lasso** is an acronym for *Least Absolute Shrinkage and Selection Operator*.
-It is ordinary linear regression with an additional penalty on the absolute value of the coefficients, which has the side-effect of pushing weak features to exactly zero.
-Features that end up non-zero are the ones the data identifies as useful predictors, which makes lasso doubly informative: it predicts *and* it selects features for you.
+It is linear regression using the absolute value of coefficients.
+Features that end up non-zero are the ones the data identifies as useful predictors, which makes lasso doubly informative: predicting *and* selecting features.

-² **Random Forest** is most commonly associated with classification tasks, where a forest of decision trees votes on the class label.
+² **Random Forest** is most commonly used for classification tasks, where a forest of decision trees votes on the class label.
 To extract a formal p-value from a Random Forest typically requires permuting the labels and re-fitting the forest hundreds or thousands of times. **In this